 Overhead press 50lbs 5×5

-Why I choose lifting over cardio
+Why I choose to lift over cardio

 - I know from previous experience that cardio and I don’t get along very well during pregnancy.
 As I mentioned, my back is pretty finicky.
 Walking, as much as I hate to admit it, hurts.
 It’s not that I don’t walk ever, but long walks, especially the kind where you walk fast enough to get your heart rate up, don’t happen.